Gracchi/Cyber/README.md

 # Cyber Scripts - Old Version

 These python scripts are now old, but still usable.
-I have started Project Venus, a new project which will be a large repository of python3 scripts trailed and tested.
+I have started Project Venus, a new project which will be a large repository of python3 scripts trialed and tested.

 #
 Chadi Saliby is a cybersecurity researcher .